UYasher/CdSS/README.md

 To help ensure the compiler works correctly, you can run `python test.py`.
-This file uses `tests/parser_tests` to check that the parser correctly generates parse trees by checking them against hand-generated parse trees. in `tests/parser_tests`, the Cdss is provided in a file `<name>.txt` and the hand-generated tree is in the file `<name>_expected.txt`.
+This file uses `tests/parser_tests` to check that the parser correctly generates parse trees by checking them against hand-generated parse trees. in `tests/parser_tests`, the CdSS is provided in a file `<name>.txt` and the hand-generated tree is in the file `<name>_expected.txt`.
 Then, the compiler is tested using a simple constraint problem with a known solution.
 Several variants of this problem are provided as `.cdss` files in `tests/cdss_examples`.

 You can also see an example of how CdSS can be used to generate more interesting abstractions.
-[Neumorphism]() is a style used in web design to make beautiful and subtle websites.
+[Neumorphism](https://uxdesign.cc/neumorphism-in-user-interfaces-b47cef3bf3a6) is a style used in web design to make beautiful and subtle websites.
 It makes heavy use of shadows and lighting, and how objects on the page interact with shadows and light will depend on the size of the object.
 We can make styles for objects of different sizes easily by specifying how the shadows should vary with the size of the